epw/consensus/Consensus Book.md

 This represents a more profound change to the way your character approaches the world than simply gaining a new move.
 Maybe your Wayfarer has found a reason to stop wandering, in a group of mages they now call family, and so changes to a Cabalist.
 Maybe the Hedge Mage has a brush with death that changes their outlook on life and they become a Pious.
 Maybe the Primordial gets convinced that the old ways are dying and they join the winning side as a Tech Adept.

-In any case, the character’s core self doesn’t change, so by default they keep their name, looks, Paradigm, Anchors, stats, and any moves that seem particularly iconic.
+In any case, the character’s core self doesn’t change, so by default they keep their name, looks, Anchors, stats, and any moves that seem particularly iconic.
 That being said, this is a great time to shake anything up if it seems like it might make sense.
-Perhaps the character switches to the Opposed Aspects from one of the new playbook’s Paradigms, or changes the general look of their eyes.
+Perhaps the character switches one of their anchors, and explains how that happens in the world, or changes the general look of their eyes or aura.

+If you take this advancement, you'll negotiate with the table about what aspects of the old playbook transfer over to the new one.
+Generally we advise that you should be able to keep one move from your old playbook that was particularly iconic to the way you played them.
+We advise that you pick a Paradigm from the new playbook, but perhaps keep elements of your old paradigm if they make a lot of sense to stick around after such a big change.
+For Gear, the easiest thing to do is either keep your old playbook gear, or take the gear from the new playbook, but the table can talk about it if some things make sense to transfer over, and you also want some of the gear the new playbook offers.

 #### Start a second character

 You can also start an entirely new character, to play alongside your old one.
 They are wholly independent beings, who just happen to have the same player, like how all non-player characters are played by the same MC.
 Do this the same way a new character would be added to the campaign.
 Select a playbook that’s not currently in play, make all of the choices that you would at the start of a campaign, at the table where you can get input from others.
 Write a Flag, and figure out where they fit into the world that’s been described.

 If you have two, or even three characters, it can be hard to fit everybody in.
 So, when you are told to do something for all characters at the start of the session, select at least one, who you want to see in play.
 If you’re sure you will want to see multiple, that’s fine.
-Later, if another of your characters is going to be in a scene, cover their start of session actions right then: Updating their Flag, mark a code of each of their Anchors’ Status Tracks and determine what they mean, and so on.
+Later, if another of your characters is going to be in a scene, cover their start of session actions right then: Updating their Flag, mark a code of each of their Anchors’ Status Tracks and determine what they mean, take stock of their slipping Status Tracks, and roll start of session moves.
 At the end of the session, only characters you played mark experience in response to the questions.

 Note that not playing a character doesn’t stop, for example, Foreshadows related to them from advancing, so do make sure that they get their moments in the spotlight as appropriate.

-### Untethered Advancements (Tier 3 Advancements?)
-(Special Advancements?)
+### Untethered Advancements

 Some very powerful advancements are only available to Mages who have left behind a certain amount of attachment to the mundane world, or are sufficiently inspired in the magical world.
 Untethered Advancements may only be accessed by characters that have unlocked Tier 2 advancements, and only if they are Untethered at the time of reaching their fifth experience.
 If a character becomes Tethered again, they retain any advancements gained while Untethered.
 Advanced Moves for each playbook are under this tier, and are some of the most powerful moves available.

 #### Becoming Untethered: Inspirations and Anchors

 A character becomes Untethered when they have more Inspirations than they do Anchors.
 This can happen by gaining a new inspiration or by losing an Anchor.
 (Sometimes both may happen at once, but this is likely a rare occurrence.)
 They remain Untethered while this remains true.
-However, if a character at any point has at least twice as many Inspirations as they do Anchors, that character becomes Lost and is no longer a playable character.
+However, if a character at any point has at least twice as many Inspirations as they do Anchors, that character becomes Lost and is no longer a playable character (See [Losing a Character](AnchorsandInspirationsLosingACharacter)).
 This is the careful balancing act Mages must do in order to access their most powerful advancements.

 #### (Special) Remove a Restriction from your Paradigm